Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 <details>
 <summary>
-⚠A SUCCESSFUL SEAL CHECK DOES NOT NECESSARILY MEAN THAT THE CARTRIDGE/SLOT INTERFACE HAS BEEN PROPERLY SEALED.⚠
+⚠A SUCCESSFUL SEAL CHECK DETECTS OBVIOUS PROBLEMS, BUT DOES NOT NECESSARILY MEAN THAT THE CARTRIDGE/SLOT INTERFACE HAS BEEN PROPERLY SEALED.⚠
 </summary>

 Small leaks, like pinhole leaks in the Cartridge/Slot Interface Sealant, may